Menditect/documentation/additional/01-howtos/02-configure-mta/manage-accounts.md

 :::note
 Logging in as **Administrator** will only allow you to create other Administrator Accounts, or MTA Manager Accounts. <br/>Logging in as Administrator is only applicable [when MTA is hosted on-premises](run-mta-on-premise).
+It is not advisable to combine this role with other (below) roles.
 :::

 ### MTAManager